 Libraries are quickly embracing .NET Standard, which enables sharing code across all .NET flavors including .NET Core.
 With .NET Standard 2.0 this will be even easier, as the .NET Core API surface will become significantly bigger and .NET Core applications can directly use existing .NET Framework libraries.
-This transition won't be immediate, though, so we recommend checking the specific libraries required by your application before deciding.
+This transition won't be immediate, though, so we recommend checking the specific libraries required by your application before making a decision one way or another.

-However, consider that whenever you run a library/process based on the traditional .NET Framework, because of its dependencies on Windows, the container image used for that application/service will need to be based on a Windows Container image.
+However, take into account that whenever you run a library/process based on the traditional .NET Framework, because of its dependencies on Windows, the container image used for that application/service will need to be based on a Windows Container image.